 Measure the closet pantry to determine the size of the materials you will be using.
 Make the necessary cuts according to your measurements.
 Some pantry systems are already pre-made so they can easily be fit or adjusted.

-Use included hardware to install the wire racks or other system.
+Use included hardware to install the wire racks or other systems.
 Find wall studs and screw mounting brackets into them.
 Keep everything level, and then install the shelving units.

 Even if you have a pre-made shelving system, keep in mind that there are additional ways to store your items.
 Consider bins that can be installed to hang under shelves or over-the-door racks for narrow items, like spices or individual packets.